Below are answers to Frequently Asked Questions about having a consultation.

 Where are consultations conducted?

 Face-to-face consultations are conducted in Boundary Street, West End in Brisbane, Australia.
-My office is readily accessible by public transport and there is free parking at the rear.
+The office is readily accessible by public transport and there is free parking at the rear.
 If coming to West End is difficult for you, consultation are also available via skype or phone.

 What is the cost of consultations?